wyfo/apischema/docs/conversions.md

 However, it has been judged better to get the same restriction on both operation for simplicity and because the main need of deserialization customization is validation, which can already be registered for `NewType` or embedded in `Annotated`, etc.

-#### Why `Annotated` cannot be used to specified conversions?
+#### Why `Annotated` cannot be used to specified conversions in a container, like `list[Annotated[MyType, conversion(...)]]` ?

 Same reason than above, because serialization doesn't use type annotations, so conversions would be lost.

-Actually, for dataclasses/namedtuples fields, as well as serialized methods return, it would be possible to use read an annotated conversion (only on the field/return type, not on nested types), even during serialization.
-However, this behavior could be confusing, because `Annotated[MyType, conversion(...)]` would be allowed as a dataclass fields, but `list[Annotated[Mytype, conversions(...)]]` will not work as expected.

-That's why it has been decided that conversions should not be embedded in `Annotated`, to keep things simple.
+However, fields annotations are available in serialization, because they are retrieved from the serialized object class, that's why field annotations are supported for named tuples/dataclasses, the same way than dataclass field metadata are.

 #### Why dynamic conversion cannot apply on the whole data model?